-&lt;sup>2 Average realized gold price, cost of sales (excluding depreciation), gross profit (excluding depreciation) and cash operating costs are all non-IFRS financial performance measures with no standard definition under IFRS.
+2 Average realized gold price, working capital, and cash operating costs are all non-IFRS financial performance measures with no standard definition under IFRS.
 For further information, refer to the Non-IFRS Financial Performance Measures section of the MD&A.